 Booster strives to be an active owner.
-Where possible we engage with companies and exercise proxy votes as per our proxy voting policy.
+Where possible we engage with companies and exercise proxy votes.
+Please refer to our approach to Stewardship for more information.

 We prioritise having a good relationship and regular interactions with our external managers and will influence outcomes when it is in our power to do so.